shantanu0321/Active-Directory-Project-Home-Lab/Kali Linux (Attacking Machine).md

 ```
  save this setting.

-- Go to Home Screen of the Kali Linux and right click on the **Internet** icon and click on **Disconnect** it will stop internet access on the Machine.
+- Go to Home Screen of the Kali Linux and right click on the **Internet** icon and click on **Disconnect**
+   it will stop internet access on the Machine.

-- Once again on the Home screen click  right click on the **Internet** icon and click on **Connection** that is avaialble fot the PC it will start the internet access on the Machine.
+- Once again on the Home screen click  right click on the **Internet** icon and click on **Connection**
+  that is avaialble fot the PC it will start the internet access on the Machine.

-- Now open the Terminal in the Linux and enter the command **`ip a`** it will show you the new IP Address you have entered
+- Now open the Terminal in the Linux and enter the command **`ip a`** it will show you the new IP Address you have entered.
+- Now to check the that you are connected to the internet type command `ping 8.8.8.8` it will if everthing is correct then
+   there will be no packet loss and all packets will be sent and received .